2006 Thai coup d'état: National reactions

 The coup occurred after nearly two years of escalating anti-Thaksin sentiment, particularly in Bangkok.
-Even long-standing rural supporters of Thaksin reported increasing frustration at the tensions caused by the Thailand political crisis 2005-2006.
+Even long-standing rural supporters of Thaksin reported increasing frustration at the tensions caused by the 2005–2006 Thai political crisis.

 Public support for the coup has been widely aired and published whilst public expression of opinion against the coup has been limited by the military control over the media, the ban on protests and political activity, and the arrest of some cabinet members by the junta.
 Protest has also arisen from both pro- and anti- Thaksin supporters and is directed against the use of military power to resolve a political stalemate.
 Protest is also limited following the king's endorsement of the coup and the junta's use of a royal decree that legitimizes the coup.